Our Services and Resources

 OUR COLLABORATIVE LAWYERS.
 COMMITTED TO YOUR CAUSE

-Susan Pearson, Cynthia Bluett, Melanie Rubin, Josie Blight, Karen Hardy, Heidi Menkes and Candice Lau are all trained collaborative lawyers, who are committed to the resolution of family law matters using Collaborative Practice.
+Susan Pearson, Cynthia Bluett, Josie Blight, Karen Hardy, Heidi Menkes, Candice Lau and Rebecca Gilbert are all trained collaborative lawyers, who are committed to the resolution of family law matters using Collaborative Practice.
 Our lawyers retain memberships to various collaborative groups within Sydney, namely the Central Sydney Collaborative Forum and The Australian Association of Collaborative Professionals, both of which represent professionals across Australia who believe that Collaborative Practice provides a better path for dispute resolution.